jquery/learn.jquery.com/page/ajax/key-concepts.md

 For transporting JSON-formatted data, which can include strings, arrays, and objects.

-**Note:** As of jQuery 1.4, if the JSON data sent by your server isn&rsquo;t properly formatted, the request may fail silently.
+**Note:** As of jQuery 1.4, if the JSON data sent by your server isn't properly formatted, the request may fail silently.
 See [http://json.org](http://json.org) for details on properly formatting JSON, but as a general rule, use built-in language methods for generating JSON on the